ShenyiQinxin/spring-note/SQLqueries.md

 # dup
 ##  6 select/delete duplicate rows from the EMP table
 > rowid
+> records with min(rowid) are  a unique set, others are dups
 ```sql
 select * from emp
 where rowid not in